Reviews You Can Rely On

 Difficult to tilt

-The 1Up sells direct from the company's website for $650 and that seems like a good value should it be as durable and future proof as it appears.
-Fat bikers will need to purchase wheel adapters and since our review of this rack, 1Up has started to include a locking hitch pin with the rack.
+1Up offers their products directly from the company's website.
+This rack is a good value should it be as durable and future-proof as it appears.
+Fat bikers can purchase wheel adapters, and since we reviewed this rack, 1Up has started to include a locking hitch pin with the rack.
+1Up USA also makes a fender cushion that allows the rack to hold a bike with fenders but it reduces the racks grip.

 Read more: 1Up USA 2" Heavy Duty Double review